-Receive our free study guidance and the answers to all of your questions about studying in London at London Metropolitan University.
-We tell you how you can finance your studies in London, how to apply for scholarships, where to find student accommodation and we forward your application for you to London Met.
+Receive our free study guidance and the answers to all of your questions about studying at London Metropolitan University.
+We tell you how you can finance your studies, how to apply for scholarships, how to find student accommodation and we handle your application.
 In short, we make it easy for you to become a student in London.
 We help you if you wish to study a:

 - Semester (Study Abroad/Freemover)

 London Met provides you with dynamic and vocational courses focused on employability in some of the most exciting areas of London.
 We help you become a student in London.
 Our study counselling is free of charge.

 What can I study at London Met?